lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 When not set, this option is disabled by default, i.e. DSCP will be set to the default 0.

+### Option: `exit_node`

+This option allows you to specify another Tailscale instance as an exit node for this device.

+By setting a device on your network as an exit node, you can use it to route all your public internet traffic as needed, like a consumer VPN.

+More information: [Exit nodes][tailscale_info_exit_nodes]

+This option is unused by default.
+To make it visible on the configuration editor, click "Show unused optional configuration options" at the bottom of the page.

+**Note:** You can't advertise this device as an exit node and at the same time specify an exit node to use.
+See also the "Option: `advertise_exit_node`" section of this documentation.

+**Note:** The `exit-node-allow-lan-access` option is always enabled when an exit node is specified.
+This is required by the Home Assistant environment.

 ### _Note on the `lets_encrypt` options below_